mui/mui-x/docs/data/data-grid/editing/editing.md

----
-title: Data Grid - Editing
----

-# Data grid - Editing
+# Data Grid - Editing

 <p class="description">The data grid has built-in support for cell and row editing.</p>